 There you have 30 of the best website layout examples.
-We hope you’ll pick something up from these examples and apply it to your projects.
+We hope you’ll pick something up from these examples and apply them to your projects.
 One last thing - don’t forget to give Mockplus a go when building your next website layout.
 With its wide array of components and icons available, you can easily drag and drop elements to finish your page layout.
 Good luck and happy creating!